 Word Finding Difficulty As A Post-Polio Sequelae

-Richard L. Bruno, PhD and Jerald R. Zimmerman, MD.
+Richard L. Bruno, HD, PhD and Jerald R. Zimmerman, MD.

 The Post-Polio Institute and The International Centre for Post-Polio Education and Research